tenzir/tenzir/web/docs/setup/build.md

 To remove debug symbols from the installed binaries and libraries, pass `--strip`.

-To install only files relevant for running VAST and not for plugin development pass `--component Runtime`.
+To install only files relevant for running Tenzir and not for plugin development pass `--component Runtime`.

 ## Clean